 As part of the Taaleri Group, Garantia is subject to the regulations on large exposures as defined in the EU Capital Requirements Regulation.
-At the end of the year Garantia's largest individual exposure was 38.9% (51.3) of the Taaleri Group's own funds and the exposures of a total of 1 (7) group of connected clients exceeded the 25% exposure limit prescribed by law.
-The Financial Supervisory Authority approved an updated action plan drawn up by Garantia to reduce the exposure of guaranties to the level required by law by 30 October 2017.
+At the end of the year, Garantia's largest individual exposure was 20.8% (38.9) of the Taaleri Group's own funds.